benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ### Configure Permissions

 Back in our Terminal, we need to set permissions on our newly mounted HD.
 First, we need the mount point path.
 We can find this by going into the `/srv/` directory and typing `ls` to view the folder contents.
 You should see something like `dev-disk-by-label-XXX`.
-The mount point path is therefore `/srv/dev-disk-by-label-XXX`.
+The mount point path is, therefore, `/srv/dev-disk-by-label-XXX`.

 Now that we have this, enter the following commands to configure a couple permissions:
 ```